 - 1. Adhere to the Steering Committee and Member roles and responsibilities. - 2.
-Consumers and Family Members/Caregivers and their Alternates: Effective July 1, 2023, will serve for a maximum of a three-year term.
-Once a primary seated Steering Committee member has termed out, the Alternate will then move onto the primary seat.
-Consumers and Family Members/Caregivers who term out are welcome to reapply after their term has expired.
-However, they are subject to the same vetting process as new committee member applicants. - a.
-For the purpose of staggering membership turnover, individuals who joined the Steering Committee: - i.
-Prior to 2016 will have their term end on July 1, 2024 - ii.
-Between 2017 and 2019 will have their term end on July 1, 2025 - iii.
-During 2020 to July 1, 2023 will have their term end on July 1, 2026 - 3.
-System partner representatives may serve multiple successive terms at the discretion of their department head (e.g., Department of Health Services). - 4.
-The Behavioral Health Director does not serve specified terms but will serve as a standing member of the Committee with normal voting privileges so long as they are in that position. - 5.
-When a Steering Committee member or alternate's status changes (e.g., the member's child or a transitional age youth ages out) the member is allowed to serve out the year and reapply to represent another stakeholder group. - 6.
+Members and Alternatives serve for a minimum of a two year term.
+Individuals may serve multiple terms with a one-year break between terms.
+System partner representatives may serve multiple successive terms at the discretion of their department head (e.g., Department of Health Services). - 3.
+The Behavioral Health Director does not serve specified terms, but will serve as a standing member of the Committee with normal voting privileges so long as they are in that position. - 4.
+When a Steering Committee member or alternate's status changes (e.g., the member's child or a transitional age youth ages out) the member is allowed to serve out the year and reapply to represent another stakeholder group. - 5.
 Devote the necessary time to fulfill Committee obligations.
-Read meeting materials and come to meetings prepared to discuss and take action. - 7.
-Regular attendance at meetings is important.
-If members will be absent from a meeting contact the division by telephone (916) 875-MHSA, (CA Relay 711) or via email MHSA@saccounty.gov before the meeting date.
-The Division will contact your alternate to attend in your absence.
-To be in good standing members should attend, at minimum, four (4) meetings in any six-month period, otherwise member should resign from the committee.
-If members require an extended leave of absence notify the Selection Committee who will determine whether or under what circumstances such requests will be granted. - 8.
-Represent the broadest needs and concerns of your stakeholder group. - 9.
+Read meeting materials and come to meetings prepared to discuss and take action. - 6.
+Contact the division by telephone (916) 875-MHSA, (CA Relay 711) or via email MHSA@saccounty.gov to inform them when you will not be attending a meeting.
+The Division will contact your alternate to attend in your absence. - 7.
+Represent the broadest needs and concerns of your stakeholder group. - 8.
 Update Committee members on the status and changes occurring in your field of expertise.